Monach Islands: History

 The islands have been uninhabited since 1942, but were populated by up to 100 people for centuries (possibly for a millennium or more) prior to 1810.
 They were originally abandoned due to overgrazing, but were resettled by 1841 in the wake of the Highland Clearances.

-The 19th century census records for the islands show a fluctuating population, from 39 people in 1841 up to 140 people at their peak population in 1891.
+The 19th century census records for the islands show a fluctuating population, from 39 people in 1841 to 140 people at their peak population in 1891.

 Shillay is the location of Monach Lighthouse, built by David and Thomas Stevenson in 1864.
 The lighthouse was closed in 1942 but, following the sinking of the oil tanker MV Braer in 1993, a new and much smaller lighthouse was built in 1997.
 This had a range of 10 nmi; when a range of 18 nmi was deemed necessary, the new lighthouse was shut down in 2008 and the old lighthouse recommissioned with a new optic.
 Like all British lighthouses it is now unmanned and fully automated.

 In 2007 renovations of the old schoolhouse were completed, enabling visitors to stay on the island, and learn about its history and wildlife.
 The old Heisgeir mailboat has also been restored at the Grimsay boatshed.
 The 28 ft motorised open wooden boat was built circa 1932 for the last family to leave the Monach Islands, and had lain unused at Lochmaddy before being rescued by the local history society.